-Young Lives research in Ethiopia shows that children's paid work often contributes to the costs of schooling, thereby helping them (or their siblings) to stay in school (Heissler and Porter, 2010).
-However, in poorer countries the pressures to leave school become more intense through middle and later childhood as the opportunity costs of staying in school rise and children's ability to support household livelihoods increases.
+Young Lives research in Ethiopia shows that children's paid work often contributes to the costs of schooling, thereby helping them (or their siblings) to stay in school school however, in poorer countries the pressures to leave school become more intense through middle and later childhood as the opportunity costs of staying in school rise and children's ability to support household livelihoods increases.
 As a rule, children from the poorest households are most likely to drop out early, but there are gender differences, which vary between countries.
 By 2009 (when the Older Cohort were age 15), rural boys in Ethiopia, Peru and Vietnam were more likely than girls to have dropped out of school, and the pressure to earn was a major factor, often felt by children themselves as much as it is imposed by adults.
-The higher drop-out rate of boys is likely explained by their higher wage-earning potential combined with the fact that girls tend to work within the family home, with greater potential to combine with schooling by comparison to paid work outside the home (Pells, 2011b).
+The higher drop-out rate of boys is likely explained by their higher wage-earning potential combined with the fact that girls tend to work within the family home, with greater potential to combine with schooling by comparison to paid work outside the home silv.
+The gender balance was reversed in Andhra Pradesh, India, where lower aspirations for girls' school achievement were associated with 26% of girls versus 19% of boys having already left school by 15 klvi.